davidfokkema/tailor/README.md

 ## Features

 * Spreadsheet-like editing of data
+* Add multiple datasets in seperate tabs to a single project
+* Import and export of CSV files
 * Copy and paste data to and from external applications
-* Open and save project files
-* Import and export of CSV files
 * Add / remove columns or rows
 * Drag to reorder columns
 * Add columns based on mathematical expressions
 * Create scatter plots with X/Y error bars
 * Fit custom models to data based on mathematical expressions
+* Create as many plots as you like to analyse multiple datasets or the same dataset with different models
-* Models can include a wide range of Python operators and mathematical functions
+* Use a wide range of Python operators and mathematical functions
-* Parameters are automatically deduced from the model expression and displayed in the user interface
+* Deduce parameters automatically from the model expression
-* Starting values can be easily changed and an initial fit is updated in the plot window
+* Easily change initial values and update the initial fit in the plot window
-* Bounds on parameters and the ability to fix a parameter to a particular value
+* Apply bounds on parameters and fix a parameter to a particular value
-* Fits can be restricted to a subset of the data by specifying a fit domain
+* Restrict fits to a subset of the data by specifying a fit domain
-* Fit results include reduced chi-square statistic and parameter value and error estimations
+* Include reduced chi-square statistic and parameter value and error estimations in the fit results
-* Easily adjustable axis labels and ranges
+* Easily adjust axis labels and ranges
-* Zooming and panning of the plot
+* Zoom and pan of all plots
-* Export plot as PNG (bitmap) or PDF (vector) images
+* Export plots as PNG (bitmap) or PDF (vector) images
+* Copy a dataset with associated plots and load new data to quickly repeat your analysis on a new measurement inside a single project
+* Display multiple datasets and best fits in a single plot for easy comparison

 ## Screenshots